vivaria/edisonrul.ing/docs/source/cards/rise-of-the-snake-deity.md

-# RISE OF THE SNAKE DEITY
+# Rise Of The Snake Deity

 *   You cannot activate this card if you do not have “Vennominaga the Deity of Poisonous Snakes” in your hand or Deck.
 *   You can activate multiple copies of this card in the same Chain when “Vennominon the King of Poisonous Snakes” is destroyed.